Managing viruses in pulse crops

 Retaining stubble is also beneficial in achieving ground cover and may be important where wider row spacing is adopted.

-As plants establish, healthy, rapidly growing plants tend to shade out weak virus infected plants, thus preventing aphids feeding on them and spreading virus (Figure 2).
+As plants establish, healthy, rapidly growing plants tend to shade out weak virus infected plants, thus preventing aphids feeding on them and spreading virus.

 Management after emergence

-Monitoring for the presence of aphids and applying insecticides early has been shown to reduce the incidence of yellowing caused by persistently transmitted luteoviruses such as beet western yellows virus (BWYV) and bean leafroll virus (BLRV) in a range of crops.
+Monitoring for the presence of aphids and applying insecticides early has been shown to reduce the incidence of yellowing caused by persistently transmitted luteoviruses such as turnip yellows virus (TuYV) and bean leafroll virus (BLRV) in a range of crops.

 Monitoring in the growing season

 Symptoms of virus infection will also become more obvious as the season progresses.
-Generally infected plants will look yellow and stunted and may have stiffened cupped leaves (Figure 3).
+Generally infected plants will look yellow and stunted and may have stiffened cupped leaves.
 Closer observation may reveal patchy mosaic leaf symptoms.
 Early in the season, symptoms, if present, will be randomly distributed in the crop.
 If aphids are not controlled, patches of infected plants may develop.

-If symptoms are suspected it is important to seek advice on the identity of the virus as insecticides are only effective in managing luteoviruses such as BWYV and BLRV.
+If symptoms are suspected it is important to seek advice on the identity of the virus as insecticides are only effective in managing luteoviruses such as TuYV and BLRV.

 It is important to remember that some viruses are seedborne and seed from an infected crop is not suitable for resowing.
 These viruses include AMV, CMV, PSbMV and BYMV.

 Yellowing viruses are not seedborne and seed may be kept for sowing.
-These include BLRV, BWYV and subterranean clover stunt virus (SCSV).
+These include BLRV, TuYV and subterranean clover stunt virus (SCSV).